USAG Daegu HHC Soldiers conduct training with ROK Army 50th Infantry

 |0

-This work, USAG Daegu HHC Soldiers conduct training with ROK Army 50th Infantry [Image 7 of 7], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAG Daegu HHC Soldiers conduct training with ROK Army 50th Infantry, by Philip Molter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT